msteenhagen/ghost-listmonk-bridge/README.md

 3. When a new Ghost post is published, a new Listmonk campaign with the same details is created and scheduled for publication

 Ghost offers some more webhook options, and it should be easy to expand the bridge if I (or you) ever need them.

+## Ghost
+- Add a custom integration
+- Add required webhooks
+- Supply flask server address, e.g. http://127.0.0.1:5000
+- Make up a secret to use for authentication
+- Fill out `secret` variable in `app.py`

+## Listmonk
+- Create new API user
+- Create a list for your Ghost blog, and fill out the list number (top left corner) in `app.py`
+- Fill out user name and access token in `app.py`